TheStoneRabbit/OpenAssistant/README.md

 - Optional voice input: hold the `GO` button while editing to record audio, transcribe it with OpenAI (`gpt-4o-mini-transcribe`), and append the text into your prompt.
 - `/context` command saves the current conversation to `transcripts/` on the SD card and starts a fresh session.
 - `/wifi` command scans for nearby networks and lets you connect/update the stored credentials if the SD config fails.
-- Live battery percentage in the status bar plus automatic screen sleep/wake after 1 minute of inactivity.
+- Live battery percentage in the header plus automatic screen sleep/wake after 1 minute of inactivity.
 - On-board status LED: steady green when idle, flashing blue while recording/transcribing or querying OpenAI.
+- Enlarged UI fonts with wrapped input text for easier reading on the small display.

 ## Hardware & Software Requirements
 - M5Stack Cardputer (ESP32-S3) with TinyUSB HID support enabled.